-'Did you kill a Palestinian?': anti-West boycott sweeps Mideast
+'Did You Kill A Palestinian?': Anti-West Boycott Sweeps Mideast

-In a convenience store in Bahrain, 14-year-old Jana Abdullah carries a tablet as she shops, checking a list of Western brands to avoid as Israel pursues its war against Hamas.
+(MENAFN- Jordan Times) MANAMA - In a convenience store in Bahrain, 14-year-old Jana Abdullah carries a tablet as she shops, checking a list of Western brands to avoid as Israel pounds Gaza in its campaign to destroy Hamas.

 Jana and her 10-year-old brother, Ali, used to eat at McDonald's nearly daily but they are among many across the Middle East now boycotting products they believe support Israel.

-With the campaign spreading on social media including TikTok, children as well as their parents are shunning major brands such as Starbucks, KFC and Carrefour.
+With the campaign spreading on social media including TikTok, children as well as their parents are shunning major Western brands.

 “We have started to boycott all products that support Israel in solidarity with the Palestinians,” Jana tells AFP.